aledosreis/nextjs-dashboard/README.md

 - How to add custom fonts with next/font
 - How to add images with next/image
 - How fonts and images are optimized in Next.js

+**4. Creating Layouts and Pages** - Create the dashboard routes and a shared layout that can be shared between multiple pages

+- Create the /login and dashboard pages using file-system routing
+- Understand the role of folders and files when creating new route segments
+- Create a layout that can be shared between multiple dashboard pages
+- Understand what colocation, partial rendering, and root layout are